Punched pocket: Physical characteristics

 Depending on the location of the opening, punched pockets may be top-loading or side-loading which dictates how the document is inserted into the pocket.
 Some pockets may only be sealed on two of the four sides, allowing for more convenient insertion or removal of their contents.

 Usage

 A punched pocket can contain only a small number of paper sheets.
 Often there is only one sheet per pocket.
 Sometimes a punched pocket contains two sheets, each with one-sided text outward.

 One can see attached punched pockets, each containing a page with some information, in some banks, post offices and polyclinics.
 These pockets allow numerous visitors to read the information closely without soiling, deterioration, or accidental removal.
 Restaurant menus frequently use punched pockets.

 Archivists and conservationists do not use punched pockets to preserve documents as they may create micro-climates, react with inks and stick to the paper.

-[Sustainability]Reusing and recycling punched pockets.
-To prolong the use of punched pockets, reinforce the holes to prevent them breaking.
-If the holes break put tape over them and re-punch.
-Alternatively, remove the strip of broken holes and reuse the plastic pocket; for example, to protect a recipe printout in the kitchen.
-Most plastic wallets are made from polypropylene plastics code 5.
-This can be recycled but needs a complex process including high temperatures.
-There aren’t that many plants that do it and they aren’t included in kerbside collections.
-These plastic wallets are more suited to reuse than recycling.